 Amendments Nos.
 1 and 3 to 5, inclusive, are related.
 Amendment No. 4 is a physical alternative to amendment No. 3.
 The amendments will be discussed together, by agreement.
 Is that agreed?
 Agreed.

 In page 16, line 18, after "given in" to insert "an educational institution or in".

 I have very valuable and able seconders, including my colleague, Senator Bacik.
-I have just landed from a six hour flight so I am a bit daft.
+As I have just landed from a six hour flight, I am a bit daft.
 Senator Warfield and probably Senator Ruane also support the amendment.

 I have been briefed on these matters by Professor Eoin O'Dell.
 I am not sure if he is in the Gallery; I cannot see because I have broken my glasses.
-I tried over the past five days to contact him by email and telephone without success but luckily I managed to get a copy of the amendments on my way to the plane in Larnaca this morning.
-I have read them and I have a certain understanding of them.
+I tried in the past five days to contact him by email and telephone without success, but luckily I managed to get a copy of the amendments on my way to the plane in Larnaca this morning.
+I have read them and have a certain understanding of them.

 (2) Without prejudice to the generality of section 50(1), the brief and limited display of a copy of a work —